Back to Documentation

 Site Audit (Live Crawler)

-Crawls your live website to check technical SEO factors: meta tags, headings, images, security (HTTPS), social tags, page structure, E-E-A-T trust signals, content depth, schema markup (JSON-LD), and link analysis.
+Crawls your live website to check technical SEO factors: indexability (noindex/nosnippet — which also gate AI Overviews eligibility), JavaScript-dependent content, meta tags, headings, images, security (HTTPS), social tags, page structure, E-E-A-T trust signals, content depth, schema markup (JSON-LD), and link analysis.

 Use both tools together for complete coverage.
 The SEO Score ensures your generated content is well-optimized, while the Site Audit verifies that your live site implements technical SEO best practices like HTTPS, structured data, proper meta tags, and internal linking.